vinodkd/jmx.js/journal.md

 ** Oct-25-2013 16:06 : ** view has link to model, but children of view node need link to parent so they can then send updates to model.

+** Oct-25-2013 17:34 : ** xml file -> parsed xml dom -> dom view -> dom view + evt handler -> updated xml dom -> output xml file
+dom view had js refs to source xml element. when child view element changes, it notifies its parent with (ref to self, changed value) now parent can map view child to model child and change the value.

+** Oct-25-2013 18:05 : **  changes required to make edit work:

+* make a clean id for the view and add it in displayNode, pass it down to the handler so that each onChange() can have a ref to it.
+* use the ref to get to the model ref stored in the parent
+* change the model itself.

+** Oct-26-2013 07:41 : ** got the basic load-edit-save working for a single attribute: loop count forever. if this value is changed, and the save button on top clicked, the new file will be saved to the server to test.jmx. one issue still: the save always stores an undefined before the content which i think is a nodejs problem. once that's fixed, i need to:

+* create a framework to attach the changed() event handler to all editable nodes
+* do an autosave web worker
+* move code from index.html to jmx.js
+* make the connection between loaded file name and saved file name correct. right now it reads from a known name and writes to another known name that is not the same.